fukurosan/Jhaystack/README.md

 # Jhaystack
-A zero dependency JSON search utility.
+A zero dependency JSON search engine.
 Jhaystack is built to be customizable, modular and fast.
 Jhaystack also works really well with data exploration or where data structures are only partially known in advance.

 ### Installation
 Install using NPM: